JamesTrick/blog/content/posts/deepseek.md

 ### Leveraging GRPOTrainer from HuggingFace

 The HuggingFace team quickly embraced Deepseek’s innovation by implementing a `GRPOTrainer` in their `trl` library.

-The trainer allows you to combine multiple reward functions.
-For example:
+You're not limited to format and accuracy reward functions, instead you sould look to design reward functions that suit your needs.
+For example MLX, customise their reward functions to give partial credit for including each xml tag in the format.
+Others assign reward for the length of format.

+`GRPOTrainer` is flexible for this, in allowing you to combine an arbitrary amount of reward functions.
+And the total reward is the sum of the of the outputs from the reward functions.

 ```python
 trainer = GRPOTrainer(